 Brazil is included in Conservation International’s list of the 17 most biodiverse countries in the world and you could argue it also tops that list, quite easily.
 This reason alone should be enough to arouse your curiosity, throw in an additional 7 Natural UNESCO World Heritage Sites and 60% of the Amazon Rainforest and it’s hard for any nature fanatic not to justify a trip there.
-Brazil is also home to the second largest population of endemic species in the world, meaning you’ll find certain wildlife in Brazil that you simply can’t find anywhere else in the world.
-Given that Brazil is the 5th largest country on the planet, there are endless locations one could visit; so we’ve whittled our list down to the top 3 areas and top 3 animals you should absolutely try to see on a trip to Brazil, enjoy!
+Brazil is also home to the second-largest population of endemic species in the world, meaning you’ll find certain wildlife in Brazil that you simply can’t find anywhere else in the world.
+Given that Brazil is the 5th largest country on the planet, there are endless locations one could visit; so we’ve whittled our list down to the top 3 animals and top 3 areas you should absolutely try to see on a trip to Brazil, enjoy!

 The Pantanal is one of the most famous areas in Brazil and it is found in the central west of the country, bordering both Bolivia and Paraguay.
 This area is the largest tropical wetland in the world and it’s wide open, giving you a much higher chance of spotting the wildlife that lives there, than more dense areas like the rainforests of the Amazon.

 Unfortunately, the area the Cerrado covers is decreasing rapidly due to deforestation and the development of agriculture in the region.
 Interestingly, due to high levels of acidity in the soil, the area doesn’t have a natural propensity for agricultural use, however since the 1960’s the government has dumped massive amounts of limestone onto the earth and agriculture in the region has boomed, especially in the production of soybeans and cattle ranching.
 The WWF are working diligently to protect this area and the incredible wildlife that abounds.

-Yup, you guessed it, this incredible biome is a UNESCO World Heritage Site to!
-Directly beneath the Cerrado region lies the Atlantic Forest, which stretches from the eastern most tip of Brazil, along the southern Atlantic coast and into Paraguay and Argentina.
-Covering over 1.3 million square kilometres, the Atlantic Forrest region contains several different types of tropical and subtropical biomes and is known for its population of rare and endemic species.
+Yup, you guessed it, this incredible biome is a UNESCO World Heritage Site too!
+Directly beneath the Cerrado region lies the Atlantic Forest, which stretches from the easternmost tip of Brazil, along the southern Atlantic coast and into Paraguay and Argentina.
+Covering over 1.3 million square kilometres, the Atlantic Forest region contains several different types of tropical and subtropical biomes and is known for its population of rare and endemic species.

-For some reason we’re actually suggesting seeking out these monstrous creatures!
+For some reason, we’re actually suggesting seeking out these monstrous creatures!
 The Anaconda is famously depicted in Hollywood movies as the largest snake in the world, reaching up to 70kgs in weight and up to a whopping 17ft in length.
 Found throughout much of South America, this giant snake feeds off a variety of fish, birds, reptiles and mammals and although they are somewhat demonized in movies, human deaths are very rare.